foonwong/rmarkdown-quickstart/README.md

 #### Math

-Rmarkdown has support for a lot of LaTeX commands.
+-   Rmarkdown has support for a lot of LaTeX commands.
 Just like a regular TeX document, you can have:

     -   inline math: surround your LaTeX code with a pair of `$`.
     -   Longer blocks of math: write between `\[` and `\]`.

+-   In addition, I recommend using the extensions published by the American Mathematical Society: `amssymb` and `amsmath`.
+See the [short guide here](ftp://ftp.ams.org/pub/tex/doc/amsmath/short-math-guide.pdf).

 Practical Tips
 --------------

 #### Global options

 You can apply [options](https://yihui.name/knitr/options/) to your code chunks globally.
-I typically add the following in as my first code chunk:
+I typically use the following in my first code chunk:

 ``` r
 # Hides all code except for output